Ad Blocker Detected

 2. Regulation of Phosphofructokinase-1 (PFK-1):

 This enzyme catalyzes the irreversible conversion of fructose 6-phosphate into fructose-1, 6-bisphosphate.
-Formation of the fructose-1,6-bisphosphate is a committing step, because once it is formed, it is committed to go through the glycolytic pathway, leading to the pyruvate.
+Formation of the fructose-1,6-bisphosphate is a committing step because once it is formed, it is committed to going through the glycolytic pathway, leading to the pyruvate.

 Phosphofructokinase-1 is a homotetramer with two conformational states R (active or relaxed state) and T (inactive or tensed state).
 These conformers are in equilibrium.
 PFK-1 can be reversibly dissociated into its dimmers and is regulated by allosteric activators/inhibitors.
 ATP is a substrate of this enzyme which can allosterically inhibit the enzyme activity.